smithblack-0/WorkflowForge/docs/Overview.md

 Capabilities explicitly supported by the project are:

 * Server/Client split.
 The client may produce workflows and dispatch them to a server, which then serializes and run it.
-* Easy configuration of servers and clients.
-ATM, however, flow control is not pa

 * Straightforward prompting configuration at all levels of complexity from beginner to expert.